 ETHOS PATHOS LOGOS

-A little tale will tell, courtesy of Aesop:
+A little tale will help, courtesy of Aesop:

 “The Wind and the Sun were disputing which was stronger.